 Live betting in Florida

-In legal states so far, live betting has been a popular option for bettors.
+Live betting has been a popular option for bettors.
 These are wagers you can place in real time as events play out, with the odds and offerings shifting based on what’s happening.
-In Florida, we can expect to see all of the major options available, including live betting.
+In Florida, you can find all of the major options available, including live betting.

 All of the major sportsbooks offer live betting online and via app.
 There will be updated game lines to reflect the new reality of what’s happening in the game, as well as plenty of prop-style wagers: